internetimagery/internetimagery.github.io/python/clicktime.md

 Timing in animation can be too mechanical at times.
 Sometimes it's nice to be able to time out things more organically.
 This script facilitates that.

+To install, download the following file and drag - drop it into Maya's viewport.

 __<download>clicktime</download>__

 You will get a new shelf icon in whichever shelf is currently active.